UCAS code: V100

 The opportunity to engage with the seminar series specifically related to this pathway, the Modern History Research Seminar series, which features monthly papers given by both visiting and Winchester-based specialists and professionals.

-Professor Mark Allen
+Dr Mark Allen

 Interests: nineteenth and twentieth- century British history; history and computing.
 As Programme Leader responsible for the day-to-day running of the undergraduate programme Mark Allen is more than happy to answer queries from prospective students.